kikiand77/CryptoTask/README.md

 It took about half a day to complete the tasks.

 1. Download Selenium (pip install Selenium)
-2. Download WebDriver for Chrome(Choose
+2. Download WebDriver for Chrome
-2. Execute the python files
+3. Execute the python files

 Task 1 :
 Use selenium to locate the "CRO Market", "CRO/USDC" and "Trade" button to access "CRO/USDC" trade page.